baltej223/Mirage/readme.md

-# Mirage-demo: Detailed Maintainer Guide
+# Mirage: Detailed Maintainer Guide

 This README explains the codebase structure, routes, major functions, components, and operational details for maintainers of the Mirage-demo project.
 The project is split into two main pieces: